Actor Uma Thurman accuses Harvey Weinstein of sexual assault

 As well as starring in “Pulp Fiction” by director Quentin Tarantino, Thurman was the lead actor in his two-film “Kill Bill” action series, which were produced by Weinstein’s Miramax studio and earned more than $330 million at global box offices.

-Reporting by Alex Dobuzinskis; Editing by Daniel Wallis
+Reporting by Alex Dobuzinskis; Additional reporting by Sharon Bernstein; Editing by Daniel Wallis